bbolker/math1mp/misc/resources.md

 ## Books, tutorials, etc.

-There is no required textbook for this course, but these resources may be useful.

-* [Practical Programming](https://pragprog.com/book/gwpy2/practical-programming) by Paul Gries, Jennifer Campbell, and Jason Montojo is a relatively inexpensive option for an introductory textbook.
 * the official Python3 documentation at [python.org](https://docs.python.org/3/) is the most comprehensive option for everything that is part of the Python3 programming language
 	* these can get a little technical, but they are the final word on what any function or class does
 * [Python for Beginners](https://www.python.org/about/gettingstarted/) from the Python Software Foundation